brikis98/yevgeniy-brikman-homepage/_posts/2014-05-23-g-del-escher-bach-an-eternal-golden-braid.md

 > Perhaps the greatest contradiction in our lives, the hardest to handle, is the knowledge 'There was a time when I was not alive, and there will come a time when I am not alive.'

 > By the way, in passing, it is interesting to note that all results essentially dependent on the fusion of subject and object have been limitative results.
-In addition ot the limitative Theorems, there is Heisenberg's uncertainty principle, which says that measuring one quantity renders impossible the simultaneous measurement of a related quantity.
+In addition to the limitative Theorems, there is Heisenberg's uncertainty principle, which says that measuring one quantity renders impossible the simultaneous measurement of a related quantity.
 I don't know why all those results are limitative.

 ## Rating